 Save 10% off all orders $25 and over.
-Use discount code Summer at checkout.
-You'll receive a free collectible wolf magnet with every order.
+Use discount code DogDays at checkout.
+A free Wolf magnet is included with each order.

 The Wolves are enjoying some very cold weather here at Wolf Howl Animal Preserve.
 Their coats are lovely and keep them warm.
 We bought extra wheat straw this year for bedding and it covers the floor of their den and is freshly strewn after rains in areas of their enclosure that they rest in.
 They are always excited when we bring it in.
 They like to help us pull it apart.